 Press Activate.
 Enter the number of the method file you wish to run (00 - 25), press ENTER and Run.
-This process will start the method file at T0 conditions (times out after 60 minutes) until the Run key is pressed again or the "Start"/"Common" pins on the back panel are shorted (by remote contact closure figure 2).
+This process will start the method file at T0 conditions (times out after 60 minutes) until the Run key is pressed again or the "Start"/"Common" pins on the back panel are shorted (figure 2).
 Both of these commands will initiate the method run starting at T0.
 Pressing Stop or shorting the "Stop" Common" pins at any time will terminate the method run.
-If the slave pump is not connected via the RS 232 cable when the Run key is pressed, a warning will be displayed that says:
+When the run key is pressed initially a warning will be displayed that says:

-Warning Slave not connected Hit enter to confirm
+\\\\\Warning\\\\\ Slave not connected Hit enter to confirm